-The AED Plus unit contains an LCD display (some special models do not have an LCD) that displays elapsed time, number of shocks delivered, text messages corresponding to the voice prompts, and depth of CPR compressions.
+The Fully Automatic AED Plus unit contains an LCD display (some special models do not have an LCD) that displays elapsed time, number of shocks delivered, text messages corresponding to the voice prompts, and depth of CPR compressions.
 The LCD can also be configured to display the acquired ECG signals.

-When the AED Plus is turned on, the unit automatically initiates the sequence of voice prompts and graphic illuminations for a rescue event.
-The sequence continues until the AED Plus is turned off or the electrodes are disconnected from the victim for an extended period of time.
+When the Fully Automatic AED Plus is turned on, the unit automatically initiates the sequence of voice prompts and graphic illuminations for a rescue event.
+The sequence continues until the Fully Automatic AED Plus is turned off or the electrodes are disconnected from the victim for an extended period of time.
 As soon as electrodes are attached to the victim and impedance of the connection is verified, the unit stops cycling through the above-mentioned voice and graphic illumination sequence and automatically begins analysis of the ECG rhythm.

 Following the results of this ECG analysis, voice prompts tell the rescuer whether a shockable or non-shockable rhythm has been detected.
-If a shockable ECG rhythm is present, the graphics illuminate and voice prompts guide the rescuer through the defibrillation sequence.
-When no shock is advised, the AED Plus issues the audio prompts, NO SHOCK ADVISED and START CPR, and illuminates the CPR-related graphics.
+If a shockable ECG rhythm is present, the graphics illuminate and voice prompts automatically inform the user that a shock is about to be delivered.
+When no shock is advised, the Fully Automatic AED Plus issues the audio prompts, NO SHOCK ADVISED and START CPR, and illuminates the CPR-related graphics.
 A period of 2 minutes (depending upon device configuration) is then allowed for rescuer CPR.
-Following this "CPR period", the AED Plus automatically re-initiates a new ECG rhythm analysis.
+Following this "CPR period", the Fully Automatic AED Plus automatically re-initiates a new ECG rhythm analysis.

-The AED Plus automatically adjusts defibrillation energy to adult or pediatric levels based on the type of electrodes attached to the unit.
+The Fully Automatic AED Plus automatically adjusts defibrillation energy to adult or pediatric levels based on the type of electrodes attached to the unit.
 In its factory default configuration, the unit delivers the first three shocks at 120J, 150J, and 200J respectively in adult mode, and at 50J, 70J, and 85J in pediatric mode.
 However, the device can be configured to deliver shocks at other energy levels, as long as the setting for each successive shock is the same or greater than the setting for the preceding shock.
-Shocks are delivered by depressing the Shock Button (indicated by the heart icon and associated LED) located in the center of the graphical user interface.
+Shocks are delivered automatically; the heart icon (and associated LED) located in the center of the graphical user interface will light up, and the unit will emit a loud tone when a shock is delivered.

-Consult the AED Plus Operator's Guide for more details on the graphics included in the unit's graphic interface, the audio prompts issued at each step in the treatment protocol and the rescuer action associated with these audio and visual prompts.
+Consult the Fully Automatic AED Plus Operator's Guide for more details on the graphics included in the unit's graphic interface, the audio prompts issued at each step in the treatment protocol and the rescuer action associated with these audio and visual prompts.